 Now, lets compare the cost of renting a bed to the cost of buying a brand new hospital bed.

 If you like to save money, you’re in for a treat.
-If you bought the bestselling hospital bed on Amazon, you would pay under $900 (regular list price: $2125.00).
-You’d be saving thousands of dollars!
-And, as a bonus, it comes with free shipping.
+If you bought the bestselling hospital bed on Amazon, you would pay under $1000.
+You’d be saving thousands of dollars and, as a bonus, it comes with free shipping.

 Regardless of how long you plan to use the hospital bed, renting is more costly in comparison to buying one.
 Purchasing a hospital bed gives you the advantage of choosing to rent it out yourself or sell it, and get back some of the money you initially invested.